 Activity, discussions, and posts on Google+ can also hurt your claim if you're talking about your specific accident, posting pictures of your injuries, or allowing friends to discuss the incident in detail.

 Don’t Let Social Media “Data Mining” Deny You Compensation

 Don’t give the adjuster reason to suspect your claim.
 Stay away from publicly posting anything that may question your claim or hurt your chances for a proper settlement.
 If you need to vent, express your anger, or talk to someone about the accident, there are safer places to do it than through social media—specifically, at our office.
 Not only will speaking with an experienced Las Vegas traffic injury lawyer allow you to vent without the worry of having your thoughts be used against you, but we can help you get the settlement you truly deserve from the insurance company—not just what the adjuster wants to give you.

-If you need help pursuing your injury claim, contact us today.
+If you need help pursuing your injury claim, contact us online or call us directly at 702.405.6000.
 Our knowledge and eagerness to fight for you will help prove why having an experienced lawyer, is the first step to getting the settlement you deserve.
-Call now for a free consultation.
+Call now for your free consultation.

 We are proud to serve Henderson and the surrounding Las Vegas area.